 Text, Talk, Vote uses text messaging to facilitate a conversation on the importance of voting and civic engagement.

 The Center for Community Engagement at the University of Mary Washington promotes engagement in our communities through partnership, collaboration, learning, and justice.
-We serve as a catalyst for community engagement between UMW and our greater communities, building bridges through effective relationships that bring about student learning and positive social change.

 Up to Us is the only nationwide, campus-based campaign focused on building a sustainable economic and fiscal future for America's next generation.
 Across worldviews and backgrounds, Up to Us is fueled by Millennials who recognize how the nation's fiscal condition shapes their future opportunities.